Riiel-edu/CSC325_Capstone-Project/README.md

 <img width="810" height="474" alt="image" src="https://github.com/user-attachments/assets/dd95a54a-504e-4713-8705-ad08954e8ff8" />

-(Verify information) The Register Screen of the LearningTrack application is a standard registration interface.
+The Register Screen of the LearningTrack application is a standard registration interface.
 It contains five required text fields for the user to enter: username, email, password, first name, and last name.
 The username must meet specific requirements.
 It must be between 2 and 25 characters in length, contain only word characters and the "-" character, and be unique so that no two users can have the same username.
 The email must also meet certain conditions.
 It must be a valid format containing an "@" symbol and a domain (e.g., .com), and it must be unique to ensure that no duplicate accounts exist.
 The password must be between 2 and 25 characters and use only word characters.
 Both the first name and last name must also be between 2 and 25 characters, and they may only include letters and apostrophes.

 # Subject Select Screen